hmyan90/MediaRefreshTools/README.md

     Specifies which languages need to be installed, not support Language Interface Packs (LIPs) for this version.
 This will add:
 * Language Packs for Windows Main OS
 * Recovery Language for Windows Recovery Environment.
 * Language Packs for Windows Setup.
-You can use .PARAMETER winSetupLang to choose add or not for Windows Setup, default is not.
+You can use .PARAMETER winPELang to disable it if you don't need add language for WinPE.

--winSetupLang
+-winPELang
-    Specifies whether to install language packages for Windows Setup
+    Specifies whether to install language packages for Windows Preinstallation Environment

 -wimSize <Int32>
     Specifies maximum size in MB for each of the split .swm files to be created.
 If install.wim does not exceed this size, won't split.